officelearn/azure-docs.sv-se/articles/load-balancer/tutorial-load-balancer-standard-public-zone-redundant-portal.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på Azure Portal på [http://portal.azure.com](http://portal.azure.com).
+Logga in på Azure-portalen på [http://portal.azure.com](http://portal.azure.com).

 ## <a name="create-a-standard-load-balancer"></a>Skapa en Standard Load Balancer